Skip to Main Content

 Why POCUS?

-Dr. Riera is s an Education Co-Chair for the P2 Network:
+Dr. Riera is Global Health Chair for the P2 Network.

-Antonio Riera completed pediatric residency at Weill Cornell-New York Presbyterian Hospital and a fellowship in pediatric emergency medicine at Yale-New Haven Children’s Hospital.
-He is currently an Associate Professor of Pediatrics at the Yale University School of Medicine, and an Attending Physician at Yale-New Haven Children's Hospital.
-Dr. Riera’s clinical and research interests include the use of point-of-care ultrasonography to improve health care outcomes in children and the relationship between language, communication and health care wellbeing for Latino children and their caregivers.
+Antonio Riera completed pediatric residency at Weill Cornell-New York Presbyterian Hospital and a fellowship in Pediatric Emergency Medicine at Yale-New Haven Children’s Hospital.
+He is currently an Associate Professor of Pediatrics at the Yale University School of Medicine, an Attending Physician at Yale-New Haven Children's Hospital, and Director of Pediatric Point-of-Care Ultrasound at Yale.
+Dr. Riera’s clinical and research interests include the use of point-of-care ultrasonography to improve health care outcomes in children and advancing health equity in pediatric emergency care.

 Appointments